trmarto/fire-smoke-AL/README.md

 # Fire and Smoke Segmentation Using Active Learning Methods

 **NOTE: Classification and Segmentation phases have different software requirements.
-Thus, it is reccomended for the user to create two different virtual environments (ex: Anaconda).
-Requirements list are available inside the respective folders.**
+Thus, it is recommended for the user to create two different virtual environments (ex: Anaconda).**

 -----------------------------------------------------